BehzadShayegh/constant-properties-protector/README.md

 # Constant Properties Protector Package

 With the help of this module, you can protect some of properties in a class.
-Protecting means avoiding to change them but keep them in publicly available.
+Protecting means avoiding to change them but keep them publicly available.

 ```python
 from constant_properties_protector import CPP